RonCollins-MM/alx-system_engineering-devops/0x00-shell_basics/README.md

 "./7-movethatfie" : Moves a file named 'betty' from /tmp/ to directory created above

 "./8-firstdelete" : Deletes the file created by above command

+"./9-firstdirdelete" : Deletes directory created by command 6.
+Assumes it is empty